Rampton and Woodbeck: Religious sites

 There is one church in Rampton village.
 The Church of England parish church of All Saints has 10th-century Anglo-Saxon features.
+There is a cemetery to the north of the village.

 Landmarks

 The long distance Trent Valley Way walking path passes through the parish and follows the River Trent.

 Listed buildings and locations

 Several buildings and structures throughout the parish are listed as features of historical interest primarily around Rampton, notably: